International and Comparative Literary Studies (ICLS)

 Junior units of study (1000 level)

 There are no specific ICLS units of study at junior level.
 Before taking ICLS at senior level, you must have completed at least 18 junior credit points from Table A units of study, of which 12 credit points are from one subject area.

 Senior units of study (2000 and 3000 level)

 You complete 24 senior credit points taken from core ICLS units of study, including one 3000 level unit.
 On a two- to three-year rotating curriculum, at least one unit of study is offered from each of the following clusters every year:

 - Literary Genres, Movements and Styles

-Entry into an Honours year requires completion of 48 senior credit points in the subject area with a credit average or above.
+Entry into an Honours year requires completion of 48 senior credit points in the subject area with an average of 70% or above.
 At least 36 senior credit points must be from ICLS units including exchange units, and 12 senior credit points can be from non ICLS units as listed in the unit of study table.
 A reading knowledge of one language other than English is also required.
 Students not meeting these criteria may apply for special permission from the Director of ICLS.

 Program website: sydney.edu.au/arts/international_comparative_literary_studies

 Program Director: Dr Rebecca Suter

 or contact the SLC office: